itsvismay/Basis/README.md

 Todo list:

-1. Get free fall sim working
-2. Get the simulation to work with fixed points
+0. Get the simulation to work with fixed points
-     - Create P matrix
+      - Create P matrix (done)
-     - Do dynamics based on the projection matrix
+      - Do dynamics based on the projection matrix (done)

+1. Make sure the physics is right
+     - Implicit time integrator
+     - That weird optimization thing
+     - Density seems off. hMesh[0] wiggles more than hMesh[2]

 3. Test everything for linear modes
     - Free fall sim